-Moms could take on a freelance, deadline-driven project with platforms that provide managed remote solutions, thereby bridging the gap between virtual employee and remote recruiter.
+Moms could take on a freelance, deadline-driven project with platforms that provide managed remote solutions, thereby bridging the gap between virtual employees and remote recruiters.

 For organisations looking to offshore staffing and hire virtual employees through such platforms, Managed Remote Solutions (MARS) by SHEROES is a unique offering that is designed to help businesses with their everyday processes.

 SHEROES picks up processes that can run remotely and helps organisations run them via a pool of 10,000+ remote workers curated and certified from the SHEROES Community, thereby helping qualified women returning to work.

 SHEROES’ women-only remote workforce is certified, trained and selected for their prior corporate experience in diverse functions.
 A SHEROES Project Manager experienced in best practices for managing remote employees, with the help of remote work software and remote work tools, manages the end-to-end execution of the remote team or process.